 The Road Warrior

-Most sales people who use MBO will import their customer list using the Plot Data on Map wizard.
-Over seventy percent of MBO users import their data for map visualizations.
+Most sales people who use Map Business Online will import their customer list using the Plot Data on Map wizard.
+Over seventy percent of Map Business Online users import their data for map visualizations.
 It is far and away the most used feature.
 From there a sales person might set up regular vehicles routes using the Data Window or apply Geographic Search Tools to query and segment customer locations in preparation for their next business trip.
-For many sales people, with customer lists in the hundreds, MBO becomes a low-end CRM.
+For many sales people, with customer lists in the hundreds, Map Business Online becomes a low-end CRM.
 We don’t recommend it for that purpose but more than once I’ve heard the tool described that way.

 For a sales person, a view of your territory with customers and prospects overlaid, is like having a security blanket.
 You’ve got an overview of your work for next six months.
 It includes some fallback accounts and potential new markets.
 You can even import your favorite restaurants and hotels.